pi0/nitro-cloudflare-dev/README.md

-# Cloudflare Bindings for Nitro and Nuxt
+# Cloudflare Platform for Nitro and Nuxt

-This proof of concept module enables access to the Cloudflare runtime bindings in the development server of [Nitro](https://nitro.unjs.io) and [Nuxt](https://nuxt.com) using the [new `getBindingsProxy` API](https://github.com/cloudflare/workers-sdk/pull/4523) exposed by [wrangler](https://developers.cloudflare.com/workers/wrangler/) and [miniflare](https://miniflare.dev/)
+This proof of concept module enables access to the Cloudflare runtime platform in the development server of [Nitro](https://nitro.unjs.io) and [Nuxt](https://nuxt.com) using the [new `getPlatformProxy` API](https://github.com/cloudflare/workers-sdk/pull/5002) exposed by [wrangler](https://developers.cloudflare.com/workers/wrangler/) and [miniflare](https://miniflare.dev/)

 > [!NOTE]
 > Nitro plans to introduce a new method to allow native dev presets, meaning you can natively run [miniflare](https://miniflare.dev/) as your development server without this module or a proxy in the future!